Recipes

 Custom Scrubber

-// avoids dumping key values and properties such as `password`,
+// prevents dumping values of keys and properties like `password`,

 // `password_repeat`, `check_password`, `DATABASE_PASSWORD`, etc.